briuin/em_matrix_hw/README.md

 Orthogonal judgement (5%)---xiou-hong

-the angle between two vectors (5%)
+the angle between two vectors (5%) --- briuin

 the plane normal that is produced by two vectors (5%)